Solidjaguar/imaginative-goose-new/README.md

 - Backtesting framework for strategy evaluation
 - Paper trading simulation
 - Web interface for easy interaction with the system
+- Robust logging system for better debugging and monitoring
+- Model versioning for tracking different iterations of models
+- Comprehensive unit testing

 ## Installation